humanalgorithm/java-play-products/README.md

 ## To Run
- 1. From one directiory above this folder apply evolutions: play evolutions:apply java-play-products
+ 1. From one directiory above this folder apply evolutions: "play evolutions:apply java-play-products" ..1.
+Note that you must first run these database scripts before the application will work*
- 2. Run server: java run java-play-products
+ 2. Run server: "java run java-play-products"
- 3. Browser to localhost:9000
+ 3. Browse to localhost:9000

  ## Other requirements notes:
  1. Make sure you have Java 1.8 installed